Real learning happens when learning “sticks.”

 - Journaling: Good old-fashioned journaling is still one of the best retention strategies out there.

 Read the full article on TeachThought.
-What retention strategies are you using that work best in your classroom?
+What learning retention activities are you using that work best in your classroom?